blogmywiki/microbitV2_ssd1306/README.rst

 You should connect the device’s SCL pin to micro:bit pin 19, and the device’s SDA pin to micro:bit pin 20.
 You also must connect the device’s ground to the micro:bit ground (pin GND).

-Text is rendered using the internal microbit fonts.
+Text is rendered using the internal microbit 5x5 fonts to save memory.

 **What's new in this fork?**